 Lisbon to Casablanca

-On April 25 I joined my friend Elizabeth Vickery Lodal at the Hotel Dom Pedro in Lisbon for a cruise to Spain and three countries we’d never seen before: Portugal, Gibraltar UK, and Morocco.
-Over our 64 years of friendship we have had many adventures.
-Last year Elizabeth suggested that we try a 10-day trip with the “Traveling Owls”of Rice University and 155 alumni of other universities like Duke, UCLA, and the Naval Academy.
+On April 25 I joined my friend Elizabeth Vickrey Lodal in Lisbon for a cruise to Spain and three countries we’d never seen before: Portugal, Gibraltar UK, and Morocco. it was Elizabeth who suggested that we try a 10-day trip with the “Traveling Owls” of Rice University and 155 alumni from Duke, UCLA, Naval Academy and several others.
 Sounded like fun to me!

-Now we are together in Lisbon!
-Our first outing was a bus ride down Avenida da Liberdade, an elegant boulevard inspired by Paris’s Champs-Elysées.
-After passing the statue of the Marquis de Pombal, the statesman who rebuilt Lisbon after a massive earthquake in 1755, we walked to Miradouro de San Pedro de Alcântara for a stunning panoramic view of the city.
+So, now, Lisbon!
+On Sunday, April 26, our first outing was a bus ride down Avenida da Liberdade, an elegant boulevard inspired by Paris’s Champs-Elysées.
+After passing the statue of the Marquis de Pombal, the statesman who rebuilt Lisbon after a massive earthquake in 1755, we walked to Miradouro de San Pedro de Alcântara for a stunning panoramic view.

-We continued on to the Igreja de São Roque, a large church known for its opulent Baroque chapels.
-It features the famous 18th-century Chapel of Saint John the Baptist, known as the most expensive in Europe, a separate Chapel of the Most Holy Sacrament and another to Our Lady of Piety.
+We continued on to the Igreja de São Roque, a large church known for its opulent Baroque chapels, including the Chapel of Saint John the Baptist, known as the most expensive in Europe.
 I think I know where they got all that gold for this altar.

-That afternoon we crossed the street from the hotel and visited the roof of a shopping center to see more views of the Tagus River and its bridges.
-This album, contains 44 more photos of what we saw on our first day.
-In the evening, we joined 60 or so members of the Pre-Trip group for a delicious dinner with Fado guitarists and singers creating haunting melodies between courses.
+That afternoon we visited the roof of a shopping center near our Hotel Dom Pedro to see more views of the Tagus River and its bridges.
+This album, contains 44 more photos of what we saw in Lisbon and from above on our first day.
+In the evening, we joined 60 or so members of the Pre-Trip group for a delicious dinner with Fado guitarists and singers creating haunting melodies.
 Learn about Fado from Rick Steves!

-To see more about how the royal family of Spain live, we traveled northwest an hour the next day to the former royal residence of Queluz, known as the Portuguese Versailles with its lovely gardens.
+To see more about how the royal family of Spain live, on Monday the 27th, we traveled northwest an hour to the former royal residence of Queluz, known as the Portuguese Versailles with its lovely gardens.
 We missed getting to drink the kind of chocolate the royals liked, but we did see a peacock spread out his tail.
-See more in this album.
+See that and more in this album.

-From Queluz we drove farther west to the Royal Palace in Sintra, an older, rather more casual, but very popular place.
+From Queluz we drove farther west to the Royal Palace in Sintra, an older, rather more casual and popular place.
 It is known for its white conical chimneys; we saw the kitchen downstairs from which they arose.
 Here are more photos with explanations of the feudal epoch when it was first built.
-As you see, it is still well-maintained.
 After a long bus ride back to Lisbon, we boarded the World Voyager cruise ship that would be our home for the rest of the trip.

 Elizabeth and I especially enjoyed the lectures on Tuesday, April 28, that kept us busy thinking while the World Voyager traveled south many miles through the Atlantic Ocean to Portimäo and Lagos on Portugal’s Algarve Coast.

-First we heard Abdullah Antepli, a professor at Duke University Divinity School, who was recently named President of the Rothko Chapel in Houston, an institution dedicated to interfaith dialogue, social justice and the arts (I visited there recently).
+First we heard Abdullah Antepli, a professor at Duke University Divinity School, who was recently named President of the Rothko Chapel in Houston, an institution dedicated to interfaith dialogue, social justice and the arts.
 He and his wife plan to move to Houston soon.
 Born in Turkey, Abdullah introduced us to the diversity and dynamism of the world’s 1.8 billion Muslims.
-From Sufi mysticism to modern reform movements, from women’s leadership to digital-age theology, I learned new respect for the cultures we would soon encounter.
+From Sufi mysticism to modern reform movements, from women’s leadership to digital-age theology, I learned new respect for Muslims and the cultures they had inspired that we would soon encounter.

 The next lecture was by Ali Behdad , Professor of English and Comparative Literature at the University of California, Los Angeles, who presented the cultural legacy of Al-Andalus, a period of intellectual and artistic flourishing in southern Spain.
-Abd al-Rahman, an exiled Arab leader from Damascus, established a tolerant society in 8th-century Andalucia, known as La Convivencia or “living together.”
+It began in the 8th century when Abd al-Rahman, an exile from Damascus, Syria, led the establishment of La Convivencia or “living together.”
 It was a rare time when Muslims, Jews and Christians coexisted harmoniously.
-He talked about how Abd al-Rahman and his descendants created an environment that nurtured poets, philosophers, scientists and artisans from across Europe and the Middle East.
-Averroes, Maimonides, and Abelard all contributed to a rich cultural exchange.
-This period saw the constrution of the grand mosques and palaces of Córdoba.
-He told how Syrians had brought irrigation technology for growing gardens and that contributed to the success of Alhambra, which started in 936 AD.
+One example was the Syrians contributing their irrigation expertise for growing gardens, making possible the success of Alhambra, which started in 936 AD.

-By noon on Tuesday, April 28, we arrived at Portimao, Portugal.
-After lunch, we were driven 40 minutes to Lagos, which served as a key departure point for explorers. for a walking tour pictured in this album.
-I later discovered that Prince Henry the Navigator did not actually go to sea on voyages of exploration.
-While he spearheaded the Age of Discovery from Portugal (1394–1460), his role was that of a patron, planner, and sponsor, not a sailor, and he rarely left mainland Portugal.
-Lagos was also an important port in the transatlantic slave trade.
+After arriving in Portimao, Portugal and having lunch, we were driven 40 minutes to Lagos, which served as a key departure point for explorers in the Age of Discovery (1394–1460), spearheaded by Prince Henry the Navigator.
+We took a walking tour pictured in this album.
+I later discovered that Prince Henry did not actually go to sea on voyages of exploration; his role was that of a patron, planner, and sponsor, not a sailor, and he rarely left mainland Portugal.
+I also learned that Lagos was also an important port in the transatlantic slave trade.

-The “Traveling Rice Owls” paused to take a photo of our group with wings flapping in front of a statue that is a modern bronze sculpture of King Sebastian I (Dom Sebastião).
-Created by artist João Cutileiro in 1973, it depicts the young, ill-fated king in oversized armor, representing his reckless 1578 campaign in Morocco.
-In front on the right are two Rice Professors, Juan Castellon, Architecture, and Art Gottschalk, Music.
+The “Traveling Rice Owls” paused in Lagos to take a photo of our group with wings flapping in front of a statue that is a modern bronze sculpture of King Sebastian I. Created by artist João Cutileiro in 1973, it depicts the young, ill-fated king in oversized armor, representing his reckless 1578 campaign in Morocco.
+Right front are two Rice Professors, Juan José Castellon, Architecture, and Arthur Gottschalk, Music.

 From Portimão, on April 29, our ship sailed due east on the Guadalquivir River towards Seville Spain, the heart of Andalusia.
 On our way, we heard Part 2 of Abdullah Antepli’s lecture the day before, titled “Engaging with Islam and Muslims in the 21st Century.”
-Antepli was born in Turkey.
 I appreciated his view that Islam’s past and present offer valuable lessons for coexistence, ethical leadership, and cross-cultural understanding in today’s interconnected world.

-Next, Smadar Lavie, Professor Emerita of Cultural Anthropology at UC Davis, delivered her lecture, “Memory, Myth, and Shared Life in al-Andalus: Jews, Muslims, Christians, and late 20th Century Dreams of Palestine/Israel Peace.”
-I learned more about Al-Andalus, that it refers to the Muslim-ruled territory of the Iberian Peninsula, which spanned from the Umayyad (from Arabia) conquest in 711 to the fall of the Nasrid Emirate of Granada in 1492.
+Next, Smadar Lavie, born in Jerusalem and Professor Emerita of Cultural Anthropology at UC Davis, delivered a lecture entitled “Memory, Myth, and Shared Life in al-Andalus: Jews, Muslims, Christians, and late 20th Century Dreams of Palestine/Israel Peace.”
+I learned more about Al-Andalus, the Muslim-ruled territory of the Iberian Peninsula from the Umayyad (from Arabia) conquest in 711 to the fall of the Nasrid Emirate of Granada in 1492.
 Those 781 years were characterized by significant cultural, scientific, and agricultural advancements, fostering a relatively tolerant, multicultural society under various Islamic dynasties.
 While Jews lived as protected minorities under Islamic rule in medieval Iberia, cooperation occurred within clearly defined legal and social boundaries.
 Lavie traced how this Iberian legacy re-emerged in late 20th-century dialogues among Israeli, Palestinian and international intellectuals, where a shared past became a framework for imagining political possibility.
+I can only hope that those possibilities still exist!

-On our day at sea, some of our fellow travelers enjoyed the scenery from the deck or swam in the pool.
+Wednesday A;pril 29, was a day at sea.
+Some of our fellow travelers enjoyed the scenery from the deck or swam in the pool.
 I elected to play some piano pieces by Spanish composers that I had brought along.
 Here is a piece I learned when I was just 15.
 It was especially composed for the first performance of Goyescas at the Metropolitan Opera House in New York on January 28, 1916 and was not part of the original score.

 Click highlighted links to hear Playera by Enrique Granados and Tango in D by Isaac Albeniz.